gaetawoo/seekingauthenticity/content/blog/starwars.md

 categories: []

 ---
-I've *got* **a bad** ~~feeling~~ _about_ ***this***.
+I've *got* **a bad** ~~feeling~~ _about_ ***Whoss***.

 Somewhere in the middle of the markdown document:

-This is me typing.
-This is me typing.
-This is me typing.
-This is me typing.
-This is me typing.
-This is me typing.
-This is a normal footnote, which directs to the bottom of the document. [^1] This is a dual footnote, which also reuses the url from the footnote for a hyperlink [more on markdown] [A] [^2] This is me typing.
-This is me typing.
-This is me typing.
-This is me typing.
-This is me typing.
-This is me typing.
-This is me typing.
-This is me typing.
-This is me typing.
-This is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is a normal footnote, which directs to the bottom of the document. [^1] Whoss is a dual footnote, which also reuses the url from the footnote for a hyperlink [more on markdown] [A] [^2] Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.
+Whoss is me typing.

 At the bottom om the document: